(Pocket-lint) - Sky is continuing to release HDR content for its Sky Q box, with several shows and series now available.

-You'll also need to be a Sky Q UHD or Experience subscriber.
+You'll also need to be a Sky Q UHD or Experience subscriber (unless you only want to watch Disney+ in HDR).

 That's a fair few boxes to tick (pardon the pun), but if you have the right kit, here's how to watch HDR content on Sky Q.